kinluek/serverless-controlled-batch-processing/README.md

 In queue based architectures, tasks are added to queues for them to be processed asynchronously by what ever is consuming the queue on the other side.
 The problem arises when you have multiple groups of tasks all being processed from the same queue, and you want each task group to have their own throughput rate.

-For example, given a queue: ->[A, B, C, C, C, C, A, A, B]->
+For example, given a queue:

+    -> [A, B, C, C, C, C, A, A, B] -> (4 * Consumer)

      - consumer concurrency of 4
      - process time of 1 second
+     - rate limit of 2/sec for A tasks
      - rate limit of 1/sec for B tasks
- - rate limit of 2/sec for A tasks
      - rate limit of 2/sec for C tasks

 When the consumer starts to pull tasks off the queue, the first 4 will be pulled off and processed at once, 1 B, 2 A's and 1 C, all falling within their rate limits, this is fine.
 Once the function has finished processing those tasks, the next 4 will be pulled off.